Skip to Main Content

 Example:

 Schott J, Priest J. Leading antenatal classes: a practical guide.
 2nd ed.
-Boston (MA): Books for Midwives; 2002.
+Books for Midwives; 2002.

 Name-year: